 VENUE & DATES

-The Annual Grading in the UK has historically taken place in the last week of May and has been located in several venues but in 2017 we CHANGED the format of the UK Grading, and it was a great success.
-This year, 2018 we will follow the same format with just ONE Venue in the Centre of the UK holding THREE Days of Grading Evaluations on the 20th, 21st & 22nd AUGUST 2018.
-The central Venue will allow more horses to be Graded each day.
+The Annual Grading in the UK has historically taken place in the last week of May and has been located in several venues but in 2017 we CHANGED the format of the UK Grading to ONE Central Venue and it was a great success, and we continue with the same format with just ONE Venue in the Centre of the UK holding Two Days of PRE Grading Evaluations from 7th & 8th SEPTEMBER 2020

-Applications after the 30th June 2018 may be accepted on a case by case assessment up to the 10th August; applications received AFTER 30th June are charged at a higher fee – see details on the Booking Form.
+Applications after the 30th June 2020 may be accepted on a case by case assessment up to the 10th August; applications received AFTER 30th June are charged at a higher fee – see details on the Booking Form.